EC-USGS/pywatershed/DEVELOPER.md

 #### Creating a virtual environment

-A virtual Python environment is recommended, and can be created with Python's builtin `venv` or a conda distribution like Anaconda or Miniconda.
+We suggest Mamba over a Python virtual environment (venv), but a venv is better than nothing and can be created with Python's builtin `venv`.

-##### Conda
+##### Mamba

+We highly recommend using Mamba.
 To create a conda environment with all core, testing and optional dependencies, run from the project root:

 ```
-conda env create -f environment.yml
+mamba env create -f environment.yml
 ```

 The conda `environment.yml` contains all dependencies needed to develop, test, and run example notebooks.
 More detailed Conda environment installation instructions can be found in `examples/00_python_virtual_env.ipynb`.